Wonder's Photography sold to benefit Independent Animal Rescue

 "Still," I continued, in an attempt to get back on track, "I feel compelled to remind you that the foolishness we know as daily life sometimes comes slowly, and when it does come slowly, its impact is soft and gentle like the easy dawning of a Sunday morning."

-"Easy like Sunday morning," she said.
+"Easy like Sunday morning," she repeated.
 I don't know why.
 She just did.
 Just a whim do you think?
 I thought about asking her what she meant but realized, in the nick of time, that she was attempting to cherry-bomb my fruit punch again.
 She's done it before.
-Enjoys it, if you want my opinion.
+She enjoys it, if you want my opinion.

 "But it's been my experience," I continued, "that more often than not, life comes fast and strikes us squarely between the eyes, like the baseball you didn't keep your eye on.
 It's coming hard and fast like that this morning."

 "There is much to do when your passion is writing," I said, and you surely know how good it felt to be talking about writing and not about lighting galleries.
-And if you're concerned that Ms. Wonder missed her day in the sun with art prints and whatnot, don't worry.
-We got back to that as soon as I had satisfied Princess Amy that the sky wasn't falling.
-If you haven't met Amy, you'll want to ask one of the regulars to tell you about her.
+If you worry that Wonder missed her day in the sun—don't.
+We got back to that topic in due time.

 "What a minute," she said.
 "Do you actually think that Shakespeare slapped onto the page anything that popped into his mind?"

 "Please," I said.
 "Have you really read his stuff?"
 I waved my hand in the air.
-"All silliness and nonsense, if you ask me," I said, "but then what do you expect from someone who roamed the countryside stealing ducks?"
+"All silliness and nonsense, if you ask me, but then what do you expect from someone who roamed the countryside stealing ducks?"

 "Let's not heap more coals on Shakespeare," I said and I thought it a pretty good comeback.
 "The supporters of the Earl of Oxford and Sir Francis Bacon do enough coal-heaping.
 No, let's talk about life and the fiend hiding in the bushes that we call Fate.
 The one that smacks us upside the head when we're looking the other way."